The following policy is approved by Isle of Man Social Services.

 Reporting an incident

 This policy is to protect children from abuse and keep them safe whilst engaged in activities associated with Firestarter.

 To protect Firestarter staff from false accusations by being pro active in accounting for their actions.

-Ensure that all child protection issues are dealt with in a sensitive manner, using Social Services as the lead agency in all child protection matters.
+Ensure that all child protection issues are dealt with in a sensitive manner, using the Cathedral and its safeguarding as the lead organisation for all child safeguarding issues

 These measures are designed primarily to protect children, but are also in place to protect the leaders and helpers from poor work practice and false accusations.